euctrl-pru/portal/content/acronym/scr.md

 Shortest Constrained Route is the shortest route between two points planned by using existing route network and taking limitations by RAD and CDR into account.

-The associated distance measures how effectively the route networkis  designed with regard to the limitations set by flow management.
+The associated distance measures how effectively the route network is designed with regard to the limitations set by flow management.